$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models

-\paragraph{Data Collection.} For each of the 270 scenes, we establish an initial state and a modified subsequent state.
-Changes between states include alterations to object presence, position (extrinsic changes), or internal attributes like being open/closed or toggled on/off (intrinsic changes), all while adhering to physical plausibility.
-We generate an exploration trajectory for an embodied agent in each state, capturing paired egocentric videos with rich sensory data, including RGB, depth, and instance segmentation masks.
-To enrich object descriptions, we developed a pipeline using a Describe-Anything Model~\cite{DAM} and an LLM to generate detailed visual attributes like color or shape for \textbf{964} unique object assets.
-Further details are provided in the Appendix.
+\textbf{Data Collection and State Modification.} We programmatically establish paired states for 270 indoor scenes.
+The state modifications include alterations to object presence, position, or internal attributes like being open/closed or toggled on/off, all while adhering to physical plausibility.
+For each state, we generate an exploration trajectory and capture egocentric videos, together with abundant backend metadata.
+Beyond serving as a rigorous evaluation tool, this rich aggregation of multi-modal metadata offers a versatile resource to catalyze future research in embodied AI and situated reasoning.